HappyTa/ML-HW/README.md

            1: Graph for questiong 3B
 ```

- This return 2 differnt sets of graphs based on what arguemnt was passed in.
+ This return 2 different sets of graphs based on what argument was passed in.
 If 0 was passed in, it will spit out the confusion matrix for each subsets of the training data.
 If 1 was passed in it will return the accuracy, precision, recall rate, and F1-score for each of the data subset.H

 #### Other notes